carolinaborim/documentation/source/includes/use_case_scenarios/_use_case_scenarios.md

 ## Get a single equipment

-  To access an equipment, it's necessary to make a HTTP Request to [Equipment API](https://agco-fuse.github.io/documentation/#get-equipment) in the following format: `GET /equipment/{id}` and when the information is returned with success, a single equipment will be available.
+To access an equipment, it's necessary to make a HTTP Request to [Equipment API](https://agco-fuse.github.io/documentation/#get-equipment) in the following format: `GET /equipment/{id}`.
+When the information is returned with success, a single equipment will be available.

 At this [code example](https://github.com/agco-fuse/dealership-demo/blob/master/app/scripts/services/apiservice.js#L21-L29) we are requesting the API to get a specific equipment by passing a valid id as a parameter.